-I’m posting my the SideGains February 2020 blog traffic stats report for: My 8th!
+I’m posting the SideGains February 2020 blog traffic stats report: my 8th!
 8 months of hard work, blood (not quite), sweat (certainly) and tears (not tears really but certainly moments of blogger burnout).

 On the whole, February shows good growth compared to my January 2020 Blog Traffic Stats Report.
 I made less posts in February (I’ll explain more below) but worked harder on Pinterest (again, I’ll explain below).

 Anyway… here are the blog traffic stats for February 2020!

 If you’re interested, you can find all my monthly reports here: SideGains Blog Traffic Stats.